Cantera/cantera/doc/sphinx/develop/compiling/dependencies.md

   - Required to run the Python test suite.
   - Known to work with version 7.2.0

-- Matlab
+- MATLAB

-  - Required to build the Cantera Matlab toolbox.
+  - Required to run the experimental MATLAB toolbox.
   - Known to work with 2022a.
 Expected to work with versions >= 2009a.

 - [Windows Installer XML (WiX) toolset](http://wixtoolset.org/)